 8. Learn about textures

 It’s interesting to see the differences between textures and learning about them helps babies understand that opposite concepts exist (soft vs. hard, smooth vs. rough).
 You can gather several objects of different textures, shapes and sizes and let him feel them on his hands and feet.
 For example: a metal teaspoon, hard plastic tweezers, a soft silicone ball, a wool glove and a makeup brush (with full constant supervision).
-There are some very cute books with textures on Amazon too.
+There are some very cute books with textures.

 9. Tummy time